 Do you love to read about classic cinema?
 If so, I welcome you to see what else I’ve written!

-So far, I have co-authored two e-books, entitled The Fabulous Films of the 30s, Planes, Trains & Automobiles: Classic Films on the Move, and Words!
+So far, I have co-authored two e-books, entitled The Fabulous Films of the 30s, Planes, Trains & Automobiles: Classic Films on the Move, Words!
 Words!
 Words!
-Essays on Writing and Writers in Classic Film.
+Essays on Writing and Writers in Classic Film, and Hollywood on Hollywood: Essays on Ten Films About Tinseltown.
 Both are presented by the Classic Movie Blog Association and are available for purchase via Amazon.
 All proceeds are donated to film preservation.
 Check it out!

 If you would like to enjoy other articles I’ve written which pertain specifically to classic cinema, please visit the following links:

 “Irene Dunne Introduction,” for Park Ridge Library: The Rediscovered

 “The Key,” for Park Ridge Library: The Rediscovered